joogps/SlideOverCard/README.md

 .slideOverCard(isPresented: $isPresented, options: [.disableDrag, .disableDragToDismiss]) {
 }

-// This creates a card with no exit button .slideOverCard(isPresented: $isPresented, options: [.hideDismissButton]) {
+// This creates a card with no dismiss button .slideOverCard(isPresented: $isPresented, options: [.hideDismissButton]) {
 }
 ```